Farm bills: Congress to begin two-month nationwide mass movement today

 Farm Bills: Farmers' organisations call for Karnataka bandh on September 28

-The six member special committee formed by Congress President, Sonia Gandhi chaired a meeting in her absence.
-AK Antony, Ahmed Patel, Ambika Soni, KC Venugopal, Mukul Wasnik and Randeep Singh Surjewala are members of this committee.
+The six-member special committee formed by Congress President, Sonia Gandhi chaired a meeting in her absence.
+A K Antony, Ahmed Patel, Ambika Soni, K C Venugopal, Mukul Wasnik and Randeep Singh Surjewala are members of this committee.
 Antony said after the meeting that the nationwide agitation will continue until the government repels the black laws.

 The Bharatiya Kisan Union (BKU), All India Farmers Union (AIFU), All India Kisan Sangharsh Coordination Committee (AIKSCC), All India Kisan Mahasangh (AIKM) have come on a common platform and announced a nationwide shutdown n September 25.